johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 Organisational growth typically happens by a process of *duplication*, which essentially reproduces, in a new location, a *copy* of an existing, successful model.
 The aim is to build upon the proven characteristics of the original concept, in order to increase production and to establish a recognisable brand.

-### Reproduction ###
+### Duplication ###

-Decisions to duplicate organisational structures---such as offices, factories and shops---is usually determined and closely controlled by an hierarchical structure of *command-and-control*.
+Decisions to duplicate organisational structures—such as offices, factories and shops—is usually determined and closely controlled by an hierarchical structure of *command-and-control*.
 Buildings, budgets, payrolls and management competition often play a significant role in such decision-making processes.

-### Relocation ###
+### Expansion ###

-Location, format, speed and costs of reproduction are generally determined by a management hierarchy, working according to a central strategy.
+Location, format, speed and cost of expansion are generally determined by a management hierarchy, working according to a central strategy.
 If a new structure does not function according to expectations, it may be closed down, without reference to local, contextual concerns.

-### Characteristics ###
+### Summary ###

-In summary, we observe the following characteristics of commercial organisations:
+Thus, we observe the following characteristics of commercial organisations:

--	*Expansion* ---	inorganic, slow, expensive; closely managed, by hierarchically defined roles (management, workers, clients).
+-	*Expansion* —	inorganic, slow, expensive; closely managed, by hierarchically defined roles (management, workers, clients).

--	*Harvest* ---	successful duplication leads to increased profits and more managers.
+-	*Harvest* —	successful duplication leads to increased profits and more managers.

--	*Risks* ---	duplication typically ignores or suppresses local insight and initiative and the effect of contextual differences on the establishment of new structures.
+-	*Risks* —	duplication typically ignores or suppresses local insight and initiative and the effect of contextual differences on the establishment of new structures.

-### --- Option --- ⌥ ###
+### — Option — ⌥ ###

 -	Discuss [*Organisations*], or
  -	Continue to [*Missional movements*]

 ## Missional movements ##

-A *missional movement* represents an informally organised group of people who are dedicated to achieving shared political, social, or artistic ideas, ideals and goals.
+A *people movement* represents an informally-organised grouping of people and organisations who are dedicated to achieving shared political, social, or artistic ideas, ideals and goals.

--	Whereas commercial organisations invariably exercise *hierarchical  control* over their assets---including management, brand identity, reputation and property, in particular---

--	A movement must focus upon *equipping* and *sending* people that are able to operate autonomously,[^cf44] mostly without significant assets, based upon agreed, shared values.

-### Growth ###

-Movements grow, organically, wildly, haphazardly, as new members are discipled not only to *believe* in core values, but to *realign their lives* accordingly and *allowed opportunity* to effect their own contexts and futures.

-Thus, within a missional movement, member groups are essentially

--	Self-governing *(including theology & missiology)*,
--	Self-financing and
--	Self-reproducing.

-Cooperation and assistance is shared between member groups, but with no individuals or organisation exercising hierarchical, structural authority over another.
-Accordingly, resources, including buildings, typically need to be shared, recycled or sacrificed altogether.

-### Reproduction ###
+A *missional movement* represents an informally-organised grouping of people and organisations who are dedicated to serving God's eternal purpose.

 John 3:8
 :	The wind blows (breathes) where it wills; and though you hear its sound, yet you neither know where it comes from, nor where it is going.
 So it is with everyone born of the Spirit.

+Ultimately, the Holy Spirit is responsible for governing the wild, haphazard growth of a missional, discipling movement, which is capable of impacting and transforming an entire region.

+-	It is the Holy Spirit who inspires a missional movement, by taking hold of a community, implanting in them a vision larger than any individual or single organisation.

+-	It is the Holy Spirit who is able to direct how and where to establish our efforts and energy.[^cf43]

+### Increase ###

+Whereas commercial organisations invariably exercise *hierarchical  control* over assets—including management, brand identity, reputation and property—a missional movement focusses upon *equipping* and *sending* people, usually without the benefit of significant assets, who operate autonomously, based upon agreed, shared values.[^cf44]

+Missional movements thus grow as new members and groups are discipled not only to *believe* in core values, but also to *realign their lives* accordingly, in order to effect their own contexts and futures.

+### Reproduction ###

 Within missional movements, as in nature, not all reproduction succeeds.
-Some groups will fail to mature.
-Others will reach maturity, but won't reproduce.
-Some will begin slowly, others rapidly.
-Some groups will evolve a new sense of identity, purpose or form as they outgrow dependence upon their original contexts---sometimes too hastily, sometimes with greater success.
+Some individuals and groups fail to mature.
+Others reach maturity, but don't reproduce.
+Some start slowly, others rapidly.
+Some groups evolve a different sense of identity, purpose or form to their originating contexts.

-Ultimately, the Holy Spirit is responsible for governing the wild, haphazard growth of a missional movement:

--	It is the Holy Spirit who takes hold of a *community*... that receives and takes hold of a *vision*... that launches a missional movement.

--	It is the Holy Spirit who is able to direct how and where to establish our efforts and energy.[^cf45]

--	 A Spirit-led, missional, disciple-forming movement is capable of transforming an entire nation, or region, such as the *10/40 window*, or like *East, West, North, Central*, or Southern Africa*!

-### Relocation ###
+### Expansion ###

 Throughout the world, within every people group, wherever willing hearts and available hands are found, the Holy Spirit is working to establish a community that manifests God's heart.
 The dynamics and disciplines that we are studying in this syllabus illustrate and demonstrate how he works amongst us, moving us onwards, towards this goal.

-### Characteristics ###
+### Summary ###

-In summary, we observe the following characteristics of *missional, discipleship movements*:
+Thus, we observe the following characteristics of *missional, discipling movements*:

--	*Expansion* --- produces disciples who produce disciples who produce disciples and so on; growth manifests in different form, method and personnel; momentum increases sporadically as it ripples out from originating centres; property, budgets and payrolls are secondary---if not redundant.
+-	*Increase and expansion* — produces disciples who produce disciples who produce disciples and so on; momentum increases sporadically as it ripples out from originating centres; property, budgets and payrolls, if not altogether redundant, are secondary.

--	*Harvest* --- transformation of individuals, households, communities, societies, cultures, nations; membership exhibits wide variety of charisma, talent and contextual influence.
+-	*Harvest* — transformation of individuals, households, communities, societies, cultures, nations; membership exhibits wide variety of charisma, talent and contextual influence.

--	*Risks* --- unpredictable results; difficult to measure and assess accurately; groups that lose focus and faithfulness to foundational values, slow the pace of change and expansion---yet are difficult to identify and reform.
+-	*Risks* — unpredictable results; difficult to measure and assess accurately; groups that lose focus and faithfulness to foundational values, slow the pace of change and expansion—yet are difficult to identify and reform.

-### --- Option --- ⌥ ###
+### — Option — ⌥ ###

 -	Discuss [*Movements*], or
 -	Continue to [*Summary*][summary-expansion] and [*Discussions*][expansion]